Can I get a loan if I'm retired or over 60?

 Key takeaways

-Lenders assess your financial situation, your living costs and credit score to determine affordability and risk
+If you want to borrow money, lenders will look at your income, living costs and credit history to determine affordability and risk

-Can I get a loan if I'm retired and living off a pension?
+Can I get a loan if I'm a pensioner?

-That said, different lenders will have their own lending criteria and policies and some may not want to lend to older people, particularly for long-term loans, due to the higher risk the borrower might die, compared with a younger borrower.
+Some may not want to lend to older borrowers, particularly for long-term loans, due to the higher risk the borrower might die, compared with a younger borrower.
+A shorter loan amount or loan term might be offered if a provider thinks you are a higher risk of not making all of the repayments.

 Is there a maximum age limit on personal loans?

 When you make a formal loan application the lender will carry out a ‘hard’ credit check to view your credit history.
-This shows how you’ve handled credit in the past.
+This check will be visible to other lenders.

 The lender may also want to know what you plan to use the loan for.